September (and fall in general) is all around a pretty solid month to travel around Europe, and Belgium in September is no exception.

 Belgium In September Is Festival Season (Especially In Brussels!)

-But, now for the real reason, why September is the best time to visit Belgium: the (what seems like) unlimited festivals.
+And finally, the real reason why September is the best time to visit Belgium: the unlimited festivals.

-I swear, from beer, comic books, and art, there’s no shortage of festivals in Brussels in September.
+I swear, from beer to comic books, there’s no shortage of festivals in Brussels in September.

 Belgian Beer Weekend